Mera Peak Expedition

 As a Travelife Certified company, we are committed to promoting sustainable and eco-friendly travel.
 When you choose Nepal Sanctuary Treks for your Manaslu Circuit Trek, you support local communities, help minimize environmental impact, and practice responsible tourism.
 Your safety, comfort, and unforgettable experience are our top priorities.

-By trekking with us, you are not just embarking on an adventure—you are contributing to ethical, sustainable tourism while exploring one of Nepal’s most remote and pristine trekking trails.
-Join Nepal Sanctuary Treks for a purposeful and transformative Manaslu Circuit Trek.
+By trekking with us, you are not just embarking on an unforgettable adventure, you are supporting ethical and sustainable tourism while exploring one of Nepal’s most remote and pristine trekking trails.
+Join Nepal Sanctuary Treks for a purposeful and transformative Manaslu Circuit Trek and experience the Himalayas like never before.

 Manaslu Circuit Trek Difficulty and Terrain